 2. Master your physical state

 Public speaking skills need to include mastery of both mental and physical aspects.
 Think of a powerful presentation you’ve seen in the past.
 You might remember what the speaker talked about, but you definitely remember how they carried themselves.
-People with exceptional public speaking skills not only know their topic inside and out, but take pride in their physical state.
+People with exceptional public speaking skills not only know their topic inside and out, but also take pride in their physical state.
 Those who are skilled in making instant connections with others know the power of nonverbal communication.
 When you show self-confidence and energy through standing up straight, making direct eye contact and breathing regularly, you show your audience they can have confidence in what you say.
 Remember, how to speak in public is not just about the speaking – it’s also about the way in which you deliver the words.

 3. Visualize your outcome